-Whether you're a professional writer who needs software to create your novel, screenplay, or research project, or someone who simply needs to produce documents, reports, newsletters, and other word-related tasks, then macOS is the right place to be.
+Whether you're a professional writer who needs software to create your latest epic, novel or someone who simply needs to produce documents, reports, newsletters, and other text-based tasks, then macOS is the right place to be.
 The selection of quality word processors available is incredible, ranging from minimalist no-distraction apps right up to fully featured office suites.

 We've gathered together 10 of our favourites that allow users to get things down on the page quickly and with as little fuss as possible.

-Best of all, though, is the integration with Microsoft's online Office 365, which makes it easy to work on documents in the iOS version of Word or in a web browser.
+Best of all, though, is the integration with Microsoft's online Office 365, which makes it easy to work on documents in the iOS and iPadOS versions of Word or in a web browser.

 If you prefer the minimalist approach to writing, there are no shortage of apps on the Mac App Store from which to choose. iA Writer was one of the first and remains among the very best.